sarazong/Predicting_SF_Housing_Price/README.md

 ## Metis_project2: Cost of a Home in San Francisco

 ### Description
 High paid jobs, great food, fun activities, fabulous weather, just to name a few of the reasons San Francisco has attracted talent all over the United States.
-Many love the city enough to consider buying a home and staying long-term.
+Many love the city enough to consider buying properties to make San Francisco their home.
 For those who are thinking of purchasing a home in the city, they may want to know:
 1. is this a good time to buy?
 2. which property type can buyers afford, and in which area?
 3. what are some sample properties being sold at the median property price?